Advice

 Quick Facts About Federal Incentives for Electric Cars

-• Dealerships offer instant tax rebates to qualifying customers and vehicles.
+3. Until it ends, many dealerships offer the tax credit instantly to qualifying customers and vehicles.

-Consumers considering a new electric vehicle or plug-in hybrid can obtain instant tax rebates of $7,500 on select models.
-Fewer electric car models qualify when compared to last year, and income guidelines still apply.
-So, read on to find out if federal tax incentives will help you defray the cost of buying a zero-emission vehicle when combined with state and local rebates.
+Consumers considering a new electric vehicle or plug-in hybrid can obtain tax credits of $7,500 on select models, but only until September 30, 2025.
+Income guidelines apply to the shorter list of models that qualify.
+So, read on to find out if federal tax incentives will help you defray the cost of buying a zero-emission vehicle when combined with state and local rebates before the deadline.

-According to Kelley Blue Book research, electric car buyers spent an average of $55,105 for a new EV in November 2024 (the most recent figures as of this writing), down 1.4% from a year ago.
-The industrywide average price, including gas-powered vehicles and electric cars, was $48,724.
+According to Kelley Blue Book research, electric car buyers spent an average of $56,910 in June 2025 (the most recent figures as of this writing), about 2.8% less than a year ago.
+The industrywide average price, including gas-powered vehicles and electric cars, was $48,907, 1.2% more than last year.

-• Credits up to $7,500.
-The Inflation Reduction Act allows up to $7,500 in tax credits for select new electric cars, plug-in hybrids, and hydrogen-powered vehicles that meet government qualifications.
-The federal government continues to update the list of qualifying vehicles.
+• Credits of $7,500.
+The Inflation Reduction Act allows a $7,500 tax credit for select new electric cars, plug-in hybrids, and hydrogen-powered vehicles that meet government qualifications.
+The federal government continues to update the list of qualifying vehicles until the credits expire.
 This year, only the full credit is available.
 A tax credit of $3,750 was previously available to some models, mostly plug-in hybrids.

 • Caps EV price tags.
-The incentives restrict qualifying vehicles to low-emissions trucks, SUVs, and vans with manufacturer’s suggested retail prices (MSRPs) of up to $80,000 and cars up to $55,000.
+The incentives restrict qualifying vehicles to low-emission trucks, SUVs, and vans with manufacturers’ suggested retail prices (MSRPs) of up to $80,000 and cars up to $55,000.

 • New electric vehicle income caps.
-Income qualifications will remain unchanged in 2025.
+Income qualifications will remain unchanged until they expire in 2025.
 The rebates are limited to individuals reporting adjusted gross incomes of $150,000 or less on taxes, $225,000 for those filing as head of household, and $300,000 for joint filers.

 IRS Tax Filing StatusAdjusted Gross Income Limits